 This does not impose a problem for the shredded type, but for the sliced ones, it may affect the texture.
 If you have access to vacuum packing, it’s useful for this purpose.

-Read more: Can You Freeze Chicken Salad?
+Read more: Can You Freeze Scrambled Eggs?

 How to thaw your frozen mozzarella cheese?

 When it’s time to use the frozen cheese, it’s best to thaw it the proper way.
 Keep in mind that thawing it in room temperature is a high risk of contaminating it to bacteria.
 I advise to get the needed amount of mozzarella and transfer it to the fridge beforehand.

 I usually give it an overnight to provide ample thawing time.
 Some let it stay in the refrigerator for 24 hours.
 NEVER thaw your cheese using the microwave or submerging it in water.
 Otherwise, your mozzarella will end up gooey.

 However, for frozen mozzarella cheese that you plan to use on soups and other recipes, there is no need for thawing.
 The heat of the cooked food will easily melt shredded mozzarella.
 You can use frozen mozzarella directly from the freezer then.

 Take note: After thawing, mozzarella cheese would last a maximum of three days.